MaterializeInc/materialize/doc/user/sql/show-sources.md

 ## Details

-Materialize maintains a number of views on your behalf, all of which begin with the name `logs_`, e.g. `logs_channels`.
+Materialize maintains a number of views on your behalf, all of which begin with the name `mz_`, e.g. `mz_dataflow_channels`.

 All other sources that display are sources you added to your instances.